 Many communities have what is called single stream recycling.
 That means sorting on your end is unnecessary.
 For the rest of us, a little extra effort is required.
 To cut down the occurrence of contaminants, try labeling each recycling container with what can be recycled and what cannot.
 Pictures are always helpful if you want to take the extra step.

 3. Keep it Clean

 Remember that there are hardworking people sorting the items you are recycling.
 Without them, these items would just be trash.

 For example, before you recycle that plastic to-go container with food remnants, think of the person that will have to handle that messy container in a week.
 Not only is it gross, it’s not ideal as a recyclable material.
 Give containers a quick scrape to ensure you’ve removed any excess food.

-David Rachelson is Vice President of Sustainability at Rubicon.
+David Rachelson is Chief Sustainability Officer at Rubicon.
 To stay ahead of Rubicon’s announcements of new partnerships and collaborations around the world, be sure to follow us on LinkedIn, Facebook, and Twitter, or subscribe to our RSS feed.